 - acknowledge the Treaty Articles as guiding principles

-- apply practical ways in working with whānau, kaiako and students in culturally responsive ways.
+- apply practical ways of working with whānau, kaiako and students.

-Successfully supported schools, rūmaki and whānau classes to:
+Successfully supporting schools, rūmaki and whānau classes to:

 - increase whānau engagement and support